thasso/pyjip/docs/source/index.rst

 JIP Pipeline system
 ===================
-JIP is another approach to implement a pipeline system that helps to manage a large number of jobs on a compute cluster and simplifies the process of creating computational pipelines with dependency support, automatic expansions and simplified management of jobs and resources.
+JIP is another approach to implement a pipeline system that helps to manage a large number of jobs on a compute cluster and it simplifies the process of creating computational pipelines with dependency support, automatic expansions and simplified management of jobs and resources.